VitorMourao/LPinR/README.md

 ## Folders
 ### Simple Example
-This folder contains my first implementation of Linear Programming in R, Besides the implemented code there is also a pdf that shows how to solve the problem graphically.
+This folder contains my first implementation of Linear Programming in R and, besides that, a pdf that shows how to solve the problem graphically.
 <br/><br/>
 ## Useful Links
 [What it is Linear Programming?
 (Wikipedia)](https://en.wikipedia.org/wiki/Linear_programming)